bugfender/BugfenderSDK-iOS/README.md

-BugFenderSDK for iOS
+Bug Fender SDK for iOS
 ===================

-Bug Fender is a service that enables devices to log to remote servers.
-The main feature is that developers can control from the server side which devices must log and which devices must not log to the server.
+Bug Fender is a service that enables devices to log to remote servers when needed.
+Developers can control from the server side which devices must send logs and which devices must not send logs to Bug Fender server.
+Later, you will be able to read all the received logs for each specific device.

-In this repository you will find the Bug Fender SDK for iOS 6.0 or greater.
+In this repository you will find Bug Fender SDK for iOS 6.0 or greater.

 #Instalation